JerboaBurrow/Busser/README.md

 #### GDPR, Cookie Policies, and Privacy Policies

-Please be aware the following data is store/processed
+Please be aware the following data is store/processed but is configurable for auto-deletetion

 Currently the IP throttler stores for each IP a hit count/last request time, i.e